8th Annual Pam’s Run – We’re going virtual!

 - Self-timed results

-T-shirts and bandanas will be mailed to the address which you provide during Registration.
+T-shirts and bandanas will be mailed to the address which you provide during registration.
+If you register before September 1, your giveaway will be shipped during the week of September 21st.
 A shipping fee will be collected during the registration process to cover the cost of mailing.
 You may also elect not to receive a giveaway.

 Pam’s Run 5K and 10K Courses